Generic Name: milnacipran (mil-NA-si-pran)

 Some MEDICINES MAY INTERACT with Savella.
 Tell your health car provider if you are taking any other medicines, especially any of the following:

-- 5-HT1 receptor agonists (eg, sumatriptan), lithium, MAOIs (eg, phenelzine), rasagiline, SNRIs (eg, venlafaxine), SSRIs (eg, fluoxetine, fluvoxamine), St. John's wort, tramadol, or tryptophan because severe side effects, such as a reaction that may include fever, rigid muscles, blood pressure changes, mental changes, confusion, irritability, agitation, delirium, and coma, may occur
+- 5-HT1 receptor agonists (eg, sumatriptan), buspirone, fentanyl, linezolid, lithium, MAOIs (eg, phenelzine), methylene blue, rasagiline, SNRIs (eg, venlafaxine), SSRIs (eg, fluoxetine, fluvoxamine), St. John's wort, tramadol, tricyclic antidepressants (eg, amitriptyline), or tryptophan because serious side effects, such as a reaction that may include fever, rigid muscles, blood pressure changes, mental changes, confusion, irritability, agitation, delirium, and coma, may occur

 - Diuretics (eg, furosemide, hydrochlorothiazide) because the risk of low blood sodium levels may be increased